ultramodernism/manifesto-paper/README.md

 - Implementation Guides
 - Case Studies

-Contributing
+Join the Movement, the time is now!

+Contributors –
-We welcome contributions from forward-thinking engineers, architects, designers, and visionaries who share our belief in the transformative power of self-operating buildings.
+We welcome those who imagine boldly and build purposefully—engineers, designers, architects, and dreamers—united by our vision of living and self-operating spaces.

-Contact
+Contact:
 Get involved by attending our workshops or emailing info@ultramodernism.org

+Ultramodernism:
-Ultramodernism: Insisting on radically advancing the way we live.
+Insisting on radically advancing the way we live.